 Skin cancer patients should stay out of the sun and tanning beds.
 Wheat germ oil, brewer's yeast, green tea, royal jelly with propolis, ginseng, burdock tea, vitamin C, shark cartilage, and lots of vegetables are recommended.
 Applications of calendula, yellowroot, or myrrh compresses can speed healing.

-*Always consult with your health care professional before using any herbal remedy.
+* Always consult with your healthcare professional before using any herbal remedy especially during chemotherapy and radiation therapy.